Financial Independence for Women: The Digital Sisterhood

 This wasn’t an easy process.
 “It took us about three and a half months after our wedding before our post-nuptial agreement was signed and executed,” Leigh wrote on her blog.
 “It wasn’t a time full of arguing – it was a time full of discussions and then trying to convey our ideas to the lawyer drafting the agreement.
 Some of those discussions were emotional, though those ones especially were important to have.
 Talking about money doesn’t stop there either – we continue to talk about it and those discussions form the base of our married money plans.”

 These women’s stories have influenced my journey.
 In every phase of life, I see different women with different skills pursuing one goal – financial freedom.
 I love this sort of digital sisterhood that allows me to encourage – and be encouraged by – other women through our writing.
-Reaching financial independence is a journey, and our fellow travellers make that journey worthwhile.
+Reaching financial independence is a journey, and our fellow travelers make that journey worthwhile.